nvaccess/nvda/projectDocs/issues/triage.md

 - adding support to new applications
 - adding new features in NVDA
 - adding new features to support 3rd party applications better
+- adding support for new (web) accessibility standards
 - bug reports

 Firstly we want to catch high priority issues and ensure that they are attended to first.